No Sleep 'til Hammersmith: Reception

 No Sleep 'til Hammersmith is the band's peak in terms of chart positions.
 In the wake of the success of the St. Valentine's Day Massacre EP and Ace of Spades album and single, it entered the UK chart at number one.
 Lemmy believed its success was due to a building anticipation from their fan base for a live album, due to the band having toured so heavily in the past, but also considered it their "downfall" due to the difficulty in following up its success.

 Jason Birchmeier of AllMusic wrote, "the performance: in a word, it's breakneck. [...]
 Motörhead could do no wrong at this point in time, as they were laying the foundation for the coming thrash movement, in a way, and their winning streak continues here on No Sleep 'Til Hammersmith, one of the best live metal albums of all time."
 In the 2011 book Overkill: The Untold Story of Motörhead, biographer Joel McIver calls it "the peak of the Lemmy/Clarke/Philthy line-up's career".
 Robert Christgau wrote, "Vic Maile's power-packed definition obliterates my bias against live recording.
 Remakes of white lies like 'No Class' and 'Stay Clean' and calling cards like 'Bomber' and 'Motorhead' save valuable shelf space.
 So what if it gives me a headache?
 Sometimes a headache comes as a relief."

 The Daily Telegraph rated it the best live album of all time.
 It is also featured in the book 1001 Albums You Must Hear Before You Die.

-References to the title
+Legacy

 The title of the band's third live album, Nö Sleep at All, refers to the title of this album.

 The album title was also referenced by the Beastie Boys on the track "No Sleep till Brooklyn" from their album Licensed to Ill.